rackberg/para/README.md

 The file is human readable and it's okay to edit it by hand if you like.
 But take care to use the correct Yaml Syntax.

+## Show which groups and projects are configured
+To see the configuration just type in the following command

+    $ para show:config

 Author
 ------
 Lars Rackwitz-Rosenberg - <rackwitz.lars@gmail.com>